Tight Probability Bounds with Pairwise Independence: Tightness in special cases

 We now identify conditions when $k>1+(n-1)p$ and the index $i$ is equal to one. \begin{enumerate} \item Consider $0 < p \leq 1/(n-1)$.
 For the values of $p$ in this interval, the valid range of $k$ in case (c) corresponds to integer values of $k \geq 1+(n-1)p$ which means $k \geq 2$.
 For the probability $0 < p \leq 1/n$, the index $i$ satisfies: For the probability $1/n < p \leq 1/(n-1)$, the index $i$ satisfies:

 Hence, the bound in \eqref{eq:SSSH} is tight in this case for all integer values of $k \geq 2$. \item For $p > 1/(n-1)$, the index $i = 1$ when $k(np-1) \leq n(n-1)p^2$.
 This corresponds to all integer values $k \in [\left\lceil 1+(n-1)p \right\rceil, \left\lfloor n(n-1)p^2/(np-1) \right\rfloor]$. \end{enumerate} \end{proof} A specific instance to show the tightness of the Chebyshev bound is to set $p = 1/2$, $k = n$ and $n = 2^m-1$ where $m$ is an integer.
-Using $m$ independent Bernoulli random variables it is then possible to construct $n$ pairwise independent Bernoulli random variables (see \cite{tao}, \cite{goemans2015}, \cite{passbrendan2018} for this construction).
+Using $m$ independent Bernoulli random variables it is then possible to construct $n$ pairwise independent Bernoulli random variables (see Tao \cite{tao}, Goemans \cite{goemans2015}, Pass and Spektor \cite{passbrendan2018} for this construction).
 Proposition \ref{prop:tighthom}(a) includes this instance (set $\alpha = (n-1)/2$, $k = n$ and $n = 2^m-1$).
 In addition, Proposition \ref{prop:tighthom}(a) identifies other values of $p$ and $k$ where the Chebyshev bound is tight.
 Proposition \ref{prop:tighthom}(b) also shows that the Schmidt, Siegel and Srinivasan bound is tight for identical marginals for small probability values ($p \leq 1/(n-1)$), for all values of $k$, except $k = 1$.
 We now provide a numerical illustration of the results in Theorem \ref{thm:idenBPtight} and Proposition \ref{prop:tighthom}. \begin{example} [Identical marginals] \ In Table \ref{table1}, we provide a numerical comparison of the bounds for $n = 11$ for a set of values of $p$ and $k$.
+The instances in Table \ref{table1} cover all the conditions identified in Proposition \ref{prop:tighthom} when the Chebyshev and Schmidt, Siegel and Srinivasan bounds are tight.
 The instances when the Chebyshev bound is tight correspond to (i) $p = 0.1$ (here $\alpha = 1$ and the Chebyshev bound is tight for $k = 2$ and $k = 11$), (ii) $p = 0.2$ (here $\alpha = 2$ and the Chebyshev bound is tight for $k = 3$ and $k = 11$) and (iii) $p = 0.5$ (here $\alpha = 5$ and the Chebyshev bound is tight for $k = 6$ and $k = 11$).
 The Schmidt, Siegel and Srinivasan bound is tight for the small values of $p = 0.01, 0.05, 0.10$ (which are less than or equal to $1/(n-1) = 0.1$) and for all values of $k$, except $k=1$.
-It is also clear why the Schmidt, Siegel and Srinivasan bound is not tight for $k = 1$, since it just reduces to the Markov bound $np$ and does not exploit the pairwise independence information.
-For $k = 1$, the tight bound from Theorem \ref{thm:idenBPtight} is given by $np-(n-1)p^2$ (see Theorem \ref{thm:unionbound} which reduces to the same bound for $k = 1$).
-For larger values of $p$ above $0.1$, such as $p = 0.11$ in the table, from Proposition \ref{prop:tighthom}(b), the Schmidt, Siegel and Srinivasan bound is tight for $k \in [\left\lceil 2.1\right\rceil, \left\lfloor 6.33 \right\rfloor]$ which corresponds to $k \in [3,6]$.
-This can be similarly verified for the other probabilities $p = 0.15, 0.2, 0.5$ in the table.